Context-aware attention layers coupled with optimal transport domain adaptation and multimodal fusion methods for recognizing dementia from spontaneous speech: Ablation Study

 \section{Ablation Study}

-In this section, we run a series of ablation experiments to explore the effectiveness and robustness of the introduced architecture described in Section \ref{predictive_models}.
+In this section, we run a series of ablation experiments using the ADReSS Challenge dataset to explore the effectiveness and robustness of the introduced architecture described in Section \ref{predictive_models}.
 We report the results of the ablation study in Tables~\ref{Ablation_Study_1} and \ref{Ablation_Study_2}.

 First, we explore the effectiveness of the context-based self-attention.
 To do this, we remove the contextual information and exploit the conventional self-attention mechanism introduced by \cite{10.5555/3295222.3295349}.
 We observe that the Accuracy score drops from 91.25\% to 87.08\%, while the F1-score presents a decline of 4.60\%.
 Also, we observe that the removal of contextual information yields to higher standard deviations of the performance metrics.